mharper10114/ExpanGe/README.md

 # Introduction

 With the increasing availability of chromosome level assemblies investigations of structral variation within newly sequenced genomes of is becoming commonplace.
 Popular approaches like [JCVI](https://github.com/tanghaibao/jcvi) and [COGE](https://genomevolution.org/coge/) detect syntentic regions between a query and reference genome using genes as anchors for whole genome alignment.
 [MUMmer](http://mummer.sourceforge.net/) employs a gene free prediction strategy that can be applied independent of annotation.
 It detects syntey through areas of sequence similiarity between reference and query genomes.
 Its anchors are called mums.
+Using MUMmer allows the researcher to employ the different search methods included in MUMmer but still produce a consistent and predictable output.

 # Method